Mike Rotunda: Jim Crockett Promotions / World Championship Wrestling (1987–1991)

 In mid-1990, Rotunda turned heel again and became Michael Wallstreet, with Alexandra York (and her computer) as his manager.
-They founded The York Foundation.
+They founded the York Foundation.
 The two claimed to know (via computer analysis) how to win each match and how long it would take for Wallstreet to become victorious.
 In this brief run he was undefeated and often a timer was present onscreen to further the duo's claim.
-The partnership ended when Rotunda left the NWA for a new role in the WWF, in early 1991.
+The partnership ended when Rotunda left the NWA for a new role in the WWF, in January 1991.

+New Japan Pro Wrestling (1991)

+After WCW, Rotunda made his debut in March 1991 for New Japan Pro Wrestling.

-World Wrestling Federation
+World Wrestling Federation (1991–1995)

 Singles competition (1991–1992)

 Rotunda returned to the WWF in April 1991, becoming Irwin R. Schyster, abbreviated to I.R.S..
 Schyster had a heel gimmick as a former IRS tax collector from Washington, D.C., harassing wrestlers and fans as "tax cheats" and scolding them to "pay their fair share".
 For example, at a show in Rhode Island, he attacked the state for being a tax haven for yacht owners from New York, or when wrestling in New Hampshire, he would get on the microphone and criticize the fans there for not having to pay a state income tax.
+When wrestling in England at SummerSlam 1992, he admonished the crowd for not paying taxes and therefore being a burden on the Royal Family.
 To further add to this persona, one of his finishing moves was called The Write-Off (i.e., a flying clothesline to an oncoming opponent).

 He made his pay-per-view debut at SummerSlam 1991, defeating Greg "The Hammer" Valentine.
 Schyster also made it to the finals of the 1991 King of the Ring tournament, defeating The Berzerker, Hacksaw Jim Duggan and Jerry Sags before losing to Bret Hart in the final match.
 He then had a short-lived feud with Big Bossman in the fall of 1991.
 This culminated in a 6-man elimination tag team match at Survivor Series, where he teamed with The Natural Disasters in a losing effort against Bossman and The Legion of Doom (the former Road Warriors).
 In January 1992, he competed in the Royal Rumble match entering at number 18 and lasted 28 minutes, giving him the third longest run behind Roddy Piper and winner Ric Flair.